openstack/ironic/doc/source/deploy/install-guide.rst

     [neutron]
     ...

-    # UUID of the network to create Neutron ports on when booting
+    # UUID of the network to create Neutron ports on, when booting
-    # to a ramdisk for cleaning/zapping using Neutron DHCP (string
+    # to a ramdisk for cleaning using Neutron DHCP. (string value)
-    # value)
     #cleaning_network_uuid=<None>
     cleaning_network_uuid = NETWORK_UUID